 Success is no longer just the absence of problems.
 Sure, customers expect you to have the product they need, have it delivered promptly, have the order be accurately fulfilled, and be billed without error.
-However, in the world where Amazon has set the standard for convenience and speed, saving customers’ time will earn you a competitive advantage – for both your online and off-line customers.
+However, in the world where the internet has set the standard for convenience and speed, saving customers’ time will earn you a competitive advantage – for both your online and offline customers.

 This new reality means that businesses must pay particular attention to one of their first points of contact with customers: credit applications.
 Customers faced with a laborious credit application process that requires printing out a form, sending it in and waiting more than a day to hear back are likely to search for a supplier with a more streamlined process.
 That means you could be losing customers—even if you provide a 24-hour turnaround on their application.
 It’s no wonder that according to Credit Today’s recent benchmarking survey on process automation, the highest priority item to automate wasn’t month-end reporting and KPI dashboards, or even credit monitoring.
 It was automation of the credit application process.

 Consider the inefficiency involved in manually processing a paper credit application.
 The customer fills out the form by hand and sends it to the credit department, where someone contacts a credit bureau, checks references and—using criteria that differs from business to business and may not accurately reflect creditworthiness—takes anywhere from a few hours to a few weeks to decide whether to grant the applicant credit, and how much.

 This process runs the risk that customers won’t fill out their applications correctly or completely—meaning your staff has to make follow-up calls that further delay the processing and final credit decision.
 As a result, it takes much longer for customers to actually start clicking the order button.